-Continuing our discussion on contracts, last week I talked about the importance of getting a down payment.
-This week, progress payments.
+Continuing our discussion on contracts, our previous article talked about the importance of getting a down payment.
+Now, progress payments.

 Remodeling.
 Way back when the earth was cooling, we used to get three payments on jobs.
 One-third down, one-third when the job was 66% complete, and one-third on completion.
 Then we realized we were financing a significant portion of every job.